Menstrual Cup Safety & Effectiveness – Mooncup Respond To The Lancet’s Report

 Does the cup have a dedicated customer service team?

 As with anything new, it can take a bit of time to get used to using the Mooncup – we suggest on average up to 3 periods.
 Does the menstrual cup you’re choosing have a dedicated customer advice service?

 Does the menstrual cup contain dyes or additives?

 The addition of food colouring dyes or pigments may compromise the health, ethical and environmental benefits of a menstrual cup.
 A transparent cup can also really help in clearly observing your flow.

 Is the cup regulated?

-As discussed above, it’s important to check whether the menstrual cup you’re choosing is registered with a regulating body.
+It’s important to check whether the menstrual cup you’re choosing is registered with a regulating body.

 Be aware!
 Some cups may claim to have a “CE mark” – commonly known as a certification mark to indicate health, safety and environmental protection standards for products sold within the European Economic Area.
-Thing is, menstrual cups aren’t actually regulated in this way.
+The problem is, menstrual cups aren’t actually regulated in this way.
 If there IS a CE mark on your cup it could be the China Export symbol – which looks almost identical!